Adding fonts to your site is quick and easy:

 You’ll be given the embed code for that kit; copy and paste it into your site’s

-You can add more fonts to your kit at any time by clicking the “add to kit” button.
+You can add more fonts to your kit at any time by clicking “Use Fonts”, selecting the Web tab, and choosing the kit name from the “add to existing kit” menu.

 Now, launch your Kit Editor.
 You have a few choices you need to make for each font.